Home Automation Enables Convenient Living for the Elderly and Disabled

 - Access control: Program your system to include names and unique codes for the people you’d like to have access to your home.
 This could be your family members, nurse or neighbor(s).

-- Remote access: If the doorbell rings, view a video feed to see who is at the door.
+- Remote access: If the doorbell rings, view a video feed from your doorbell camera to see who is at the door.
 If it is someone you know, you can unlock it right from the living room couch.

 - Automated timers: Find yourself rather forgetful of late?
 Set up your system to automatically turn on/off lights, heat, air conditioning and your alarm system, or to lock/unlock doors.